desolovev/Predicting-the-Upvotes/README.md

 # Predicting-the-Upvotes

-By using the datasets of `Hacker News` community this model which predicts the article popularity according to their experience by using its headline.
-Just by headline anyone will know what type of articles are trending in the `Hacker News`.
-This model uses the build in algorithm like `Linear Regression` and `RandomForestRegression`.
+By using the datasets of `Hacker News` community build a model which predicts the article popularity by using its headline.
+Just by headline anyone will know which article is going to trend in the `Hacker News` community.
+This model uses the machine learning algorithm like `Linear Regression` and `RandomForestRegression` to measure the popularity of articles.

 Missing Markdown between line 6 and 7 is here:-